datapower-virtual-appliance-demo/dpxx-ops/README.md

 The ArgoCD application `dp01-argo` is monitoring the `https://github.com/ODOWDAIBM/dp01-ops` repository.

-We will now run the Tekton pipeline to populate this repository.
+In the next step we will run the Tekton pipeline to populate this repository.

 ---